open-mmlab/mmdetection/docs/1_exist_data_model.md

 **Note**:
 Currently, the config files under `configs/cityscapes` use COCO pretrained weights to initialize.
-You could download the pretrained models in advance if the network connection is unavailable or slow.
+You could download the existing models in advance if the network connection is unavailable or slow.
 Otherwise, it would cause errors at the beginning of training.

 ### Training on a single GPU